sharmavins23/Binary-Decoder/README.md

 splitting them into two nibbles.
 These nibbles correspond to the individual hexadecimal characters.

+## Seven Segment Controller

+This controller has input nibbles as well as an internal multiplexer for the input nibbles.
+In a four-output scenario, an internal 1-cold decoder is needed to select the enable signal.

 ## Helpful Links

 -   [Creating your first FPGA design in Vivado](https://www.youtube.com/watch?v=BBtD4PCXqlE):